jnerin/varnish-4-aws-ec2-autoscalinggroup/README.md

 ## Usage

 Caveats, I have only tested this with Amazon Linux instances, I have tried to support both Debian & RedHat flavours, but so far it's pretty much untested in anything else.

+The idea is that you create two auto scaling groups, one for the backend layer (Apache, nginx, whatever) and another for the Varnish layer, and in the auto scalong group of the Varnish layer you add a tag called "backend-layer" and put there the name of the autoscaling group that contains the backends.
+The [user-data script](user-data.sh) and [generate-backends.sh](varnish/generate-backends.sh) will read it.

+The user-data script assumes an Amazon Linux instance (but kind of works also in generic debian and rpm/yum distros) and installs aws command line tools, the jq json command line parser, and the official repository and last version of varnish.
+Then it tries to change the default vcl for Varnish to the one it downloads and lasts it adds a cronjob to /etc/crontab and adds it to cronie to launch generate-backends.sh every minute.

+generate-backends.sh checks every minute for changes in the lists of running instances in the auto scaling group named in the tag backend-layer.
+If it detects a change it regenerates backends.vcl and loads the new vcl in varnish and switches over to it discarding the old vcls.

+## Things to configure

+This is mostly a WIP (Work In Progress) so a lot of things that shouldn't be hardcoded are, notably:

+- user-data.sh
+-- AWS_REGION
+-- github urls of the vcls and scripts (you should configure them anyway)
+- generate-backends.sh
+-- You should configure the .probe section of the backends -- backends director algorithm
+- autoscalinggroup.vcl
+-- It's just an void vcl to show how to work with backends.vcl, you have to configure it for your needs.